The Ray Tracing Sampler: Bayesian Sampling of Neural Networks for Everyone: Discussion

 \subsection{Future Directions}

 While the general problem of efficient exploration of neural network weight space remains unsolved, the techniques developed here suggest some promising directions.
-The basic problem is that, neural networks have a filametary structure, such that the most direct path between two points on the typical set is over a large potential barrier---i.e., locations that should never be traveled by any reasonable sampler.
-Hence, the basic solution to weight space exploration must involve exiting the typical set and re-entering it, ideally in a reversible fashion.
+The basic problem is that neural networks have a filametary structure, such that the most direct path between two points on the typical set is over a large potential barrier---i.e., locations that should never be traveled by any continuously fair sampler.
+Hence, the basic solution to weight space exploration must involve exiting the typical set and re-entering it.
+This involves the sampler becoming unfair (as it leaves the typical set) and then fair again (as it returns) along its trajectory in a reversible way.
+Exactly such a sampler is presented in Appendix \ref{a:further_generalizations} (the ``likelihood arc'' sampler), which will be tested on neural networks in future work (Behroozi et al., in prep.).
+In terms of the information stored in the network, this kind of sampler functions somewhat like a diffusion model---i.e., information leaves the network during the first half of its trajectory, and then different information is learned in the second half, bringing the sampler to a new place in the typical set.

-One option is a likelihood-dependent temperature (Section \ref{s:tempering}), which would enable exploration of unlikely regions.
-This then brings the challenge of adaptively tuning $\tau(\mathcal{L})$ to allow reasonable sampling of both the typical set and unlikely regions, as well as the challenge of efficiently estimating $\mathcal{L}$ for large training sets.
-A simpler alternative may be to augment the model parameter space with $\tau$ (i.e., to define $\mathcal{L}(\mx, \tau)$), so that the sampler naturally explores the probability distributions for a range of temperatures.
-This solution has the appealing feature that errors in integration can be re-interpreted as changes in effective $\tau$ so as to increase acceptance rates.

-A second option is to use a refractive index that is spatially varying but independent of $\mathcal{L}$.
-In this case, ray paths can be precomputed, and hence a search algorithm can be used to find the desired stopping point, for example $\mathcal{L}_\mathrm{final} = \mathcal{L}_\mathrm{initial}$ (Behroozi et al., in prep.).
-Because search algorithms have much better scaling with dimensionality ($\mathcal{O}(\log D)$ or better), such approaches may make Bayesian sampling of neural networks even more efficient than the method considered here.
-However, the challenge with this approach can be in choosing a good direction to search: if the neural network parameters are fully constrained, they will be thin tubes in a high-dimensional parameter space, and so there is no guarantee that a given search direction will be useful.

-The best approach may be a hybrid of these two: broadening exploration around the typical set via tempering, and then using a search algorithm to bypass large regions of unlikely parameter space in between the broadened regions around the typical set.
-As above, future research will test this approach.